tardis-sn/tardis/docs/running/commandline.rst

     tardis tardis_example.yml output_spectrum.dat

 Then plot the output_spectrum.dat with your favourite plotting program.
-Here's an example how to do this with python.
-(The only thing you need to install is ipython and matplotlib - in addition to TARDIS's requirements)
+Here's an example of how to do this with python (the only thing you need to install is ipython and matplotlib --- in addition to TARDIS's requirements).

 .. code-block:: python